July 2025 Central Texas floods: Meteorological synopsis and background

 Central Texas, specifically the Hill Country region, is prone to major floods.
 Due to the heightened risk for flash flooding, the area is referred to as Flash Flood Alley.
 The ground in this part of Texas is predominantly limestone, covered by a shallow layer of soil, and hill slopes are steep.
 Consequently, rainwater tends to run off quickly, funneling into rivers during rainstorms, which occur when warm moist air from the Gulf, pushed up over the Balcones Escarpment, condenses and dumps water.
 With climate change, the warming atmosphere holds more water, increasing downpours and flood risk.
 The Guadalupe River and several surrounding rivers in the region have flooded multiple times in recent decades, often with deadly consequences.
 This includes flooding in July 1987 at Comfort when 10 teenagers drowned during evacuations from a church camp, flooding in October 1998 that killed 31, flooding in May 2015 on the nearby Blanco River that killed 13, and flooding on June 12, just three weeks before this flood, in nearby San Antonio that killed 13.
 Texas has led the U.S. in flood deaths over the past several decades; from 1959 to 2019, 1,069 people died in flooding statewide during that 60-year period (Louisiana was second highest, with 693).

 Camp Mystic

 Camp Mystic, along the banks of the Guadalupe River in Kerr County, had at least eight buildings, including multiple cabins, that were within a Federal Emergency Management Agency (FEMA) designated floodway, the portion of the floodplain adjacent to the stream channel most susceptible to swift moving flood waters.
 In 2011 FEMA placed the camp in a "special flood hazard area", requiring flood insurance and stricter regulation on any future construction projects.
-The designation indicated the area would likely be inundated by a 100-year-flood.
-Between 2011 and 2020, FEMA redrew the 100-year flood map several times following various appeals from the camp, removing some 30 buildings from the official flood hazard area, as the camp continued to operate and expanded in and around the potentially dangerous flood plain.
+The designation indicated the area would likely be inundated by a 100-year flood.
+Between 2011 and 2020, FEMA redrew the 100-year flood map several times following various appeals from the camp, removing 55 buildings from the official flood hazard area, as the camp continued to operate and expanded in and around the potentially dangerous flood plain.